lsst-dm/dm_dev_guide/coding/python_style_guide.rst

 =====================

 We follow `PEP 8ʼs naming conventions <https://www.python.org/dev/peps/pep-0008/#naming-conventions>`_, with exceptions listed here.
-C++ source code included within a Python package would normally follow the naming conventions of the Python package for APIs that are to be visible to Python users.
+C++ source code included within a Python package SHOULD follow the naming conventions of the Python package for APIs that are to be visible to Python users.

 All LSST Python source code is consistent with :pep:`8` naming in the following ways: